fyodorio/fyodorio-is-gridsome/content/drafts/wip050-git-workflow-for-bold-and-daring.md

 ---
-title: Git Workflow For Bold And Daring
+title: Git workflow for bold and daring
 date: 2021-08-14
 published: false
 description: Make git a helper, not an enemy